 CDBG - If the CDBG allocation is reduced the CDBG Administration would be reduced because the administrative dollars are based upon 20% of the allocation.
-The remaining CDBG funding is distributed based upon the Prince William County Biannual Population Estimates for the 4th Quarter 2021 and the Weldon Cooper population estimates for both Manassas City and Manassas Park.
+The remaining CDBG funding is distributed based upon the Prince William County Biannual Population Estimates for the 4th Quarter 2023 and the population estimates for both Manassas City and Manassas Park.
 Each jurisdiction has funding for the Neighborhood Housing Rehabilitation Program and that program would be reduced to reflect the reduction in funds.

 HOME - If the HOME allocation is reduced the HOME Administration would be reduced because the administrative dollars are based upon 10% of the allocation.
-The remaining HOME funding is distributed based upon the Prince William County Biannual Population Estimates for the 4th Quarter 2021 and the Weldon Cooper population estimates for both Manassas City and Manassas Park.
+The remaining HOME funding is distributed based upon the Prince William County Biannual Population Estimates for the 4th Quarter 2023 and the population estimates for both Manassas City and Manassas Park.
 Each jurisdiction has funding for the First-Time Homebuyer Program (FTHB) and that program would be reduced to reflect the reduction in funds.

 ESG - If the ESG allocation is reduced the ESG Administration would be reduced because the administrative dollars are based upon 7.5% of the allocation.
-The remaining ESG funding is distributed based upon bed count with 60% allocated for Homeless Shelter Operations.
+The remaining ESG funding is distributed based upon bed count with 60% allocated for Homeless Shelter Operations, funding provided to support the federal Homeless Management Information System (HMIS) required to be used to report data on homeless population.
 The remaining balance would be obligated for Rapid Re-housing.